Adderall Overdose

 Treatment for Adderall Overdose

-There are many ways for doctors to treat an overdose.
-An Adderall overdose does not have a particular medication or therapy.
+There are many ways doctors can treat an overdose.
+An Adderall overdose doesn’t have a particular medication or therapy.

 - Managing uncontrolled hypertension with IV medications such as phentolamine (Regitine) or dopamine (Intropin)